 In an analysis from the CDC, hospitalizations in unvaccinated individuals were 28 times that seen in vaccinated individuals in Los Angeles County.

 Our experience at UF Health is similar.
-The Department of Health dashboard shows that the vast majority of hospitalizations at UF Health are in the unvaccinated.
+The Department of Health dashboard shows that the vast majority of hospitalizations at UF Health that took place after vaccines became widely available were among the unvaccinated.

 3. How we know the vaccine is safe:

 These vaccines have demonstrated a high degree of safety.

 Over 221.5 million in the U.S. have now been vaccinated with the COVID-19 vaccines, with only rare serious adverse events.
 The vaccines have undergone rigorous safety reviews with no steps of the development process skipped.
 Real-world data is consistent with a high degree of safety.
 COVID-19 infections cause a much higher complication rate than seen with the COVID-19 vaccines.